 Addresses and Payment methods

 Whether you stay offline for most of your day or stay connected all the time, filling out online forms is unavoidable these days.
-Even if you’re someone who isn’t that into tech, you make someone else fill out your details but you still end up giving out your details.
-Chrome, in order to make it easy for users to fill forms, stores information such as names, phone numbers, addresses, etc. If you have sync turned on for this, this information also ends up being with Google.
-If you’re not comfortable with Google knowing your exact address, even multiple addresses, you can disable this feature.
+Chrome makes it easy for users to fill forms, by storing information such as names, phone numbers, addresses, etc. If you’re uncomfortable with Google storing your exact address, even multiple addresses, you can disable this feature.

 chrome addresses payment settings

 Go to People > Addresses and more and turn off the toggle labeled Save and fill addresses.
-If you already have a few saved addresses, you can remove them by clicking on the three-dot menu button next to them and selecting Remove.
+If you already have a few saved addresses, you can remove them by clicking the 3-dot menu icon next to them and selecting Remove.

 Cookies

 Cookies are an integral part of web browsing and without them, your browsing experience would be nothing short of hell.
-These help websites store your login information, or information about the items in your shopping cart, etc. Without cookies, anytime you visit a webpage you would have to start from scratch.
+These help websites store your login information, or information about the items in your shopping cart, etc. Without cookies, you would have to start from scratch every time you visit a website.
 So yes, they’re essential.
 However, there is no limit to what a website can store in these files.
 Some sites could store information that isn’t particularly helpful in your browsing, such as cookies saved by ads.

 chrome cookies settings